sam81/pybdf/doc/intro.rst

 either function returns the same result, that is a python dictionary with the following fields:
-- data : an array of floats with dimenions nChannels X nDataPoints
+- data : an array of floats with dimensions nChannels X nDataPoints
 - trigChan : an array of integers with the triggers in decimal format
 - statusChan : an array of integers with the status codes in decimal format For example, to get the value of the first sample of the recording,